medic/cht-conf/README.md

 **NB** - When specifying the URL with `--url`, be sure not to specify the CouchDB database name in the URL.
 The CHT API will find the correct database.

+### Using a session token for authentication

+CHT Conf supports authentication using a session token by adding `--session-token` parameter:

+	cht --url=https://example.com:12345 --session-token=*my_token*

 ### Into an archive to be uploaded later

     cht --archive